kavia-common/react-micro-frontend-assets-viewer-36196-36205/remote_assets_frontend/README.md

 3) Ensure the host also shares `react` and `react-dom` with `{ singleton: true, eager: false }` and compatible versions.
 4) Load exposed modules with `container.get(...)`.

-See MODULE_FEDERATION.md for host integration examples.
+See MODULE_FEDERATION.md for host integration examples and troubleshooting.